 The benefits of gaining the Access Starts Online ‘stamp of approval’ include:

-- Publicly demonstrating your commitment to welcoming Deaf and disabled people to your festival.
+- Publicly demonstrating your commitment to welcoming Deaf and disabled people to your venue or festival.

 - Phone / email consultation with Attitude is Everything to sign-off your access information.